ChinaTravel: An Open-Ended Travel Planning Benchmark with Compositional Constraint Validation for Language Agents: Empirical Study

 \subsection{Main Results}

-Based on the results presented in Table~\ref{tab:main_tab} and~\ref{cost_table}, we have the following finding and analyses:
+Based on the results presented in Tab.~\ref{tab:main_tab} and~\ref{cost_table}, we have the following finding and analyses:

-\textbf{Pure LLMs struggle in ChinaTravel.} The DR evaluates agents' capability to generate valid JSON travel plans (see Fig.~\ref{overview}).
-While high DR values indicate that state-of-the-art LLMs can produce structurally correct outputs, the near-zero EPR reveals their fundamental limitations in acquiring and strictly adhering to required constraints.
-The sole exception is the DeepSeek model, which achieves the $6\%$ EPR and $5\%$ FPR at easy level, likely due to its strong capability to follow Chinese requirements.
+\textbf{Pure LLMs struggle in ChinaTravel.} The DR evaluates the capability to generate valid JSON travel plans (see Fig.~\ref{overview}).
+While high DR values indicate that advanced LLMs can produce structurally correct outputs, the near-zero EPR reveals their fundamental limitations in acquiring and strictly adhering to required constraints.
+The sole exception is the DeepSeek, which achieves the $6\%$ EPR and $5\%$ FPR at easy level.
+A plausible explanation is broader training-data coverage for Chinese queries.
 ReAct (one-shot, GPT-4o) excels in Macro LPR but achieves no FPR, suggesting it circumvents constraints via shortcuts.
-Our proposed C-LPR metric offers a more reliable measure of logical constraints, serving as a supplement to FPR.
-As shown in Tab.~\ref{cost_table}, pure neural methods incur prohibitively high computational costs due to excessive token consumption.
-When powered by GPT-4o, each query incurs \$2.4 on average, yet these approaches fail to produce any constraint-satisfying plans.
+Our C-LPR metric offers a more reliable measure of logical constraints, serving as a supplement to FPR.
+As shown in Tab.~\ref{cost_table}, purely neural baselines require large input/output tokens and correspondingly high cost.
+With GPT-4o, the average cost is \$2.43 per query, yet they produce on constraint-satisfying plans.
+Given the substantial cost and their persistently low FPR, further pure-neural variants offer diminishing returns under our budget.
+We therefore concentrate on NeSy solutions.